uoft-lgcu/lgcu.ca/health.md

 #### Claiming the premium:
 Those who do not have medical expenses can currently still access their HCSA by submitting the cost of your GSU health care premium (listed among your fees on ROSI/Acorn) as a health expense to be reimbursed.
 The HCSA will not cover the full cost, but you may as well access the money since this is possible.

-#### Convenience:
-[Print your own insurance card](https://www.studentcare.ca/RTEContent/Document/EN/Pay_Direct/UTGSU_PDC.pdf "UTGSU Health and dental plan pay-direct card (pdf)") to carry around.
-Write your GSU plan number in the box and CUPE plan number below or on the other side.
-Consider laminating the card, printing it out on cardboard, or using tape.
-So crafty!

 (Last updated: November 4th, 2020; Please report any broken links to [Fiona Wilson](https://www.linguistics.utoronto.ca/people/directories/graduate-students/fiona-wilson "Linguistics Department People entry for Fiona Wilson"))